 A guide to incorporating a racial and ethnic equity perspective throughout the research process

 The recommendations in this resource are drawn from How to Embed a Racial and Ethnic Equity Perspective in Research: Practical Guidance for the Research Process, and aim to fill a gap in resources that help researchers approach their work with a racial and ethnic equity lens.
 This resource and the paper it is drawn from are working documents.
-If you have suggestions for how to improve them, please reach out to Kristine Andrews.
+If you have suggestions for how to improve them, please reach out to Kristine Andrews, Jenita Parekh, or Shantai Peckoo.
+All authors contributed equally to this work.

 More than 150 years since slavery ended and more than 50 years after the Civil Rights Act became law, racial or ethnic identity still plays a role in defining a person’s life course.
 In an increasingly diverse society, the persistent issues seen among racial or ethnic minority populations partly reflect the fact that mainstream, majority perspectives shape the research that informs policies, programs, and public opinion around such issues.